DarkstarXDD/devfinder/README.md

 ### Features ✨

 - The URL search params get updated when a username is searched, which gives couple of advantages:
-  - User can go back and forth between searched usernames since each search is stored in browser history.
+  - Each search is stored in browser history (supports back/forward navigation).
-  - User can bookmark or share a specific user's result page.
+  - Pages can be bookmarked or shared with the searched username.
-  - No need to use state.
+  - No need for client-side state to track the search.
-- An error message is displayed for non-existing usernames.
+- Error message shown for non-existing usernames.
-- Added a light/dark theme toggle with [next-themes](https://www.npmjs.com/package/next-themes).
+- Light/dark theme toggle with [next-themes](https://www.npmjs.com/package/next-themes).
-- Most components are server components.

 #